Norbert731/Norbert731/README.md

 <h1>About</h1>

-- 👋 Hi, I’m @Norbert731
+- 👋 Hi, I’m Norbert
-- 👀 I’m interested in webdevelopment
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning java script
+- 🌱 I’m currently learning JavaScript

 /***/Have a nice day!!!/***/